Codivores/blog-tech/cksj9aba304h31ws1co9fb2ts.md

 * Publish the assets of the administration interface (Twill is built with Vue.js 2)

-* Migrate all the package tables: admin users, settings, medias, blocks, activity logs, ...
+* Migrate all the package tables: twill users, settings, blocks, medias, files, ...

 * Prompt for a superadmin account creation (you can create it or new ones later with this command `php artisan twill:superadmin`)

-If you want to change the table names, create the `twill.php` config file before proceeding to the installation to define your custom names.
+If you want to change the default table names, create the `twill.php` config file before proceeding to the installation and define your custom names.

 **Default table names**